 Cybersecurity is a public trust duty.
 Public systems hold sensitive data, infrastructure controls, court records, tax records, health information, and emergency capacity.
 Neglecting cybersecurity can expose citizens, disable services, and weaken national security.
 Convenience cannot be the only design value.

 Digital access should not exclude people from public life.
-Online systems can improve service, but not everyone has reliable internet, devices, literacy, language access, disability accommodations, or time to navigate portals.
+Online systems can improve service, but not everyone has reliable internet, devices, literacy, language access, disability accommodations, or time to use portals.
 Digital-first governance still needs humane alternatives and support.

 Procurement is especially risky in technology.
 Vendors may lock governments into expensive systems, hide code, control data, overpromise capabilities, or resist audits.
 Public contracts should require interoperability where possible, security standards, audit rights, explainability, data ownership clarity, performance metrics, and exit plans.